LDeYoung17/dataspeak-llm/README.md

 <h2>Summary</h2>

 This project is for an externship to create a customer service chatbot.
 It is trained on data from Stack Overflow, specifically questions about Python.
-It uses a model from SentenceTransformer and then RetrievalQA to generate Question/Answer responses.
+It uses a model from SentenceTransformer and then ConversationalRetrievalChain to generate Question/Answer responses.
 <h2>Table of Contents</h2>

       1. Exploratory Data Analysis(notebooks > EDA.ipynb)